VRscience/AI_Shell/README.md

-# 🧠 PowerShell AI Assistant
+# 🧠 Shell AI Assistant

-Turn your Windows Terminal into an intelligent assistant using **Ollama** and local LLMs.
+In this repo you will find different script to turn your shell into an intelligent assistant using **Ollama** and local LLMs.
 This script integrates AI directly into PowerShell, enabling you to generate commands (`act`) or request explanations (`htd`) without leaving the command line.

+# AI_Powershell

 ## ✨ Features